antonskourides/lightenn/README.md

 `2_linear/`

-Efficient MNIST training runs, using both a Multi-Layer Neural Net and Logistic Regression, are included in:
+Efficient MNIST training runs, using both a Multi-Layer Neural Net and a Logistic Regression, are included in:

 `3_mnist/`